x-govuk/x-govuk.github.io/app/posts/finishing-touches-for-forms.md

 To support this the form builder comes with the more powerful `#govuk_check_boxes_fieldset` and `#govuk_radio_buttons_fieldset` methods which let the developer build the form field by field.

 This power comes at a cost.
 For example you could write something like this.
-Here the `delete` will only be shown to admins:
+Here, `delete` will only be shown to admins:

 ```ruby
 f.govuk_radio_buttons_fieldset(:close_ticket)) do